A 3-minute daily practice for self-worth · iPhone

 Kind.
 Capable.
 Resilient.
 The good stuff finally gets written down, gets to count, and goes into an evidence book that grows.

-Catch what it actually said, word for word.
+Catch the thought word for word.
 Then answer it the way you’d answer a friend who said it about themselves: fairly, in writing, when it shows up.

 A fair word to end on